 6 Professional Travel Photography Tips for Beginners

-As a professional travel photographer and writer for a photography website, I spend the majority of the year on a plane with a camera in my bag.
-I’m fortunate enough to have visited hundreds of different cities around the world and have the photos to prove it.
+As a professional travel photographer and writer for a photography website, I spend most of the year on a plane with a camera in my bag.
+I’m fortunate enough to have visited hundreds of different cities worldwide and have the photos to prove it.

-Here are my six travel photography tips to improve your pictures and your efficiency while travelling with a camera, no matter what your photography skills are.
+Here are my six travel photography tips to improve your pictures and efficiency while travelling with a camera, no matter your photography skills.

 Travel Photography Tip #1 – Stay Lightweight & Nimble

 After spending the first few years of my job lugging around a couple of bulky DSLRs and lenses, I had an epiphany.
-What if I were to try and capture the same images, but with only one camera and a lens?
+What if I were to capture the same images, but with only one camera and a lens?
 I still have backup gear back at the hotel.
-But I make a point to travel as light as possible with regards to my photography set up: one lightweight mirrorless camera, and one small prime lens.
+But I make a point to travel as light as possible regarding my photography set up: one lightweight mirrorless camera and one small prime lens.

 I recommend you try the same – not only does remaining lightweight.